travis-ci/docs-travis-ci-com/user/languages/r.md

 ### Dependencies

-By default, Travis CI will install all R packages listed as dependencies in your package `DESCRIPTION` file.
-However, it's often necessary or desirable to install additional dependencies, or newer versions of those dependencies.
+By default, Travis CI will find all R packages listed as dependencies in your package's `DESCRIPTION` file, and install them from CRAN.
+It's sometimes necessary to augment this, for a variety of reasons:

+* system-wide dependencies used by R packages (eg crypto or XML libraries)
+* binary installs of dependencies (to speed up builds)
+* development versions of packages from github (useful for testing upcoming releases, or picking up not-yet-released bugfixes)

-Adding an entry to one of the lists below will install before building your package; note that these lists are processed in order, so entries can depend on dependencies in a previous list.
+Each of the names below is a list of packages you can optionally specify as a top-level entry in your `.travis.yml`; entries in these lists will be installed before building and testing your package.
+Note that these lists are processed in order, so entries can depend on dependencies in a previous list.

 * `apt_packages`: A list of packages to install via `apt-get`.
-Common examples here include entries in `SystemRequirements` (such as curl or XML libraries).
+Common examples here include entries in `SystemRequirements`.
 This option is ignored on non-linux builds.

 * `brew_packages`: A list of packages to install via `brew`.
 This option is ignored on non-OSX builds.